Monster Truck Tour roars into Eagle on Saturday, June 16

 The Eagle event will also feature an appearance by a jet-powered, flame throwing drag racer.
 "That thing is really cool," Beckley promised.

 Then the action switches over to "tuff truck" races where Colorado drivers will tackle an obstacle course.
-Any licensed driver at least 18-years-old with a "safe" vehicle can enter by contacting No Limits at 940-683-4742 or 940-683-3150 or visiting the tour website at nolimitsmonstertrucks.com.
+Any licensed driver at least 18-years-old with a "safe" vehicle can enter by contacting the No Limits tour at 940-683-4742 or 940-683-3150 or visiting the tour website at nolimitsmonster trucks.com.

 Rounding out the event offerings, monster truck rides are offered for an additional fee and start one hour prior to each show, after the show and during intermission.
 One hour prior to the show, a free pit party is open for all ticket holders to see the trucks up close and meet the drivers.